 How Is This Crisis Resolved?

 People complete this stage when they feel confident that they have left their mark on the world – that they have done something that will outlive them.
-That could be the creation of a family, or the creation of a company.
-It would be a big charitable contribution or the hours of work put into volunteering for a cause.
-Creating and nurturing generations of people is just one way that you can feel fulfilled during this stage in your life.
+That could be the creation of a family or the creation of a company.
+It would be a big charitable contribution or the work hours volunteering for a cause.
+Creating and nurturing generations of people is one way to feel fulfilled during this stage in your life.

 Example of Generativity vs. Stagnation